Introduction to version control with Git

 • This does not delete the commit, it creates a new commit that undoes a previous commit

-• It’s a safe way to undo commited changes
+• It’s a safe way to undo committed changes

 Now you (5 min)